 Courses modules are made up of learning resources and language-specific coding challenges that allow you to build secure coding awareness and competency right into your overall cybersecurity program.

-This article describes the steps a Company Administrator or Team Manager can take to create and publish a course.
+The article below describes the steps a Company Administrator or Team Manager can take to create and publish a course.

-Open Courses from the top menu and select Course Management
+Open Guided Learning from the top menu and select Course Management

 Select Add Course to start the course creation wizard